emart149/CMPM-121-F25-D3/PLAN.md

 - [x] Player can place down token in empty cell
 - [x] Correctly Display what the player is currently holding
 - [x] Implement win condition for point goal
+- [x] either spawn grid so that start of marker is in center of each rectangle or after instantiating map, shift location of marker to the middle of center rectangle
+- [] fix issue with initial point values only being limited to 1,2,4.
+Related to pointValue being update later on
+- [] Add Token Visibility Without Clicking Cache